subhash/CarND-Behavioral-Cloning/model.md

 ```

 ####3.
 Creation of the Training Set & Training Process

+The initial dataset is heavily unbalanced with a strong bias for low steering angles

+![alt text][unbalancedImage]

 Sampling - picking a subset of the low steering angle data